pickled-git/push_swap/README.md

 ### Bonus

 * For maximal project validation, for 500 random numbers, there should be no more than 5500 operations.
-* Develop a checker program that will verify the sequence of operations applied to sort the stack.
+* Develop your own `checker` program that will verify the sequence of operations applied to sort the stack.

 You can visualize algorithm in action with [O-reo's push_swap visualizer](https://github.com/o-reo/push_swap_visualizer).